midnightconman/ibazel-profiler-to-pango/README.md

-# ibazel-profiler-to-pango
+# ibazel-profiler-to-yabar
-A go application to tail ibazel profiler and spit out pango markup
+A go application to tail ibazel profiler and spit out yabar dynamic colors